-Measuring Rocker Arm Shaft (Outside Diameter)
+Measuring Rocker Arm/ Shaft Clearance

-- 1. Using a micrometer, measure the outside diameter of the rocker arm shaft. - 2.
-Acceptable outside diameter range must be within specifications.
+- 1. Using a dial calipers, measure the inside diameter of the rocker arm; then measure the outside diameter of the rocker arm shaft. - 2.
+Acceptable clearance must not exceed specifications.

 Installing Valves

 - 1. Apply grease to the inside surface of the valve seals; then place a lower spring seat and valve guide seal over each valve guide. - 2.
 Insert each valve into its original valve location. - 3.
 Install the valve springs with the closest coils toward the cylinder head.